Key Points:

 Be consistent with cues

-To avoid confusion, use the same signals (could be hand signals) or cues for the command you want to achieve.
+To avoid confusion, use a specific signal (such as a hand gesture or verbal cue) for the command you want to achieve.
 Making sure family members also know the right signals and cues will help maintain consistency.

 Only train one skill at a time